Kalpana Wilson

 It's not just India's middle classes who have a problem with Narendra Modi, May 2014, The Guardian

-Writing for the Communist website, Salvage, Hedge-funds, Hype and Hindu Fascism, Kalpana Wilson links, RSS, cow rescuers, brahmins, Gujarat 2002, poverty, malnutrition, capitalism, British colonialism, and accused Hindus of 1984 Sikh genocide, white-washed Islamic invasion and genocide of Hindus among other falsehoods and outright fabricated history.
+Writing for the Communist website, Salvage, Hedge-funds, Hype and Hindu Fascism, Kalpana Wilson links, RSS, cow rescuers, brahmins, Gujarat 2002, poverty, malnutrition, capitalism, British colonialism, and accused Hindus of the 1984 Sikh genocide, white-washed Islamic invasion and genocide of Hindus, among other falsehoods and outright fabricated history.

 The Hindu supremacists’ Hindutva ideology does not represent a return to ancient Indian traditions as its exponents claim.
 It is in fact deeply colonial, a product of the nineteenth century.
 It was informed by the British rulers’ ‘scriptural’ understandings of Hinduism which, in a context of multiple understandings and practices within Hinduism, drew on specifically elite, upper caste, and patriarchal interpretations.
 Part of the Hindutva project continues to be one of homogenising, Brahmanising and masculinising Hinduism – for example destroying temples to Hindu Goddesses and Gods whose origins are in indigenous religions or those worshipped by Dalits.